ricardogr07/PurkinjeUV/docs/theory/projection_surface.rst

 - **Surface adherence**: the dot product between triangle normal and the vector from the triangle plane to the new point should be ≈ 0 (within tolerance).
-- **Coverage**: compute the maximum distance from endocardial surface samples to the nearest network node; trend this metric while tuning parameters.
+- **Coverage**: compute the maximum distance from endocardial surface samples to the nearest network node; trend this metric while tuning FractalTreeparameters.
 - **Degree sanity**: endpoints must be degree-1 in the generated connectivity.

 Minimal example